 Key Employee Stock Option Plan of RGC Resources, Inc. The Company has a Key Employee Stock Option Plan, which is intended to provide the Company's executive officers and other key employees with long-term incentives and future rewards tied to the price of Resources' common shares over time.
-This Plan requires each option's exercise price per share to equal the fair value of the Company's common shares as of the date of the grant.
+This element of compensation is not routinely awarded.
+There have been no options awarded within the period of four days prior to or one day following the release of material non-public information.
+This element of compensation requires each option's exercise price per share to equal the fair value of the Company's common shares as of the date of the grant.
 Under the terms of this Plan, the options become exercisable six months from the grant date and expire ten years subsequent to the grant date.
-The Key Employee Stock Option Plan has 22,000 options available for issue as of September 30, 2023.
+The Key Employee Stock Option Plan has 16,000 options available for issue as of September 30, 2024.